test-editor/deprecated-test-editor-xtext/docs/features.md

 * Validate the correct answer to be _42_
 ```

-Given this simple test I want to successively add and describe feature of the language.
+Given this simple test I want to successively add and describe features of the language.

-First of all let's have a look at this *minial* test case.
+First of all let's have a look at this *minimal* test case.

 `# MyFirstTestCase` is part of the header of the test case, naming it.
 This name has to correspond with the file name used for this test
 case.
 The file name must be `MyFirstTestCase.tcl`.